XWeiZhou/qSIP-workflow-for-15N-analysis/README.md

 2.4. **Export OTU ID list**
    - Extract OTU IDs to a text file (`select_OTU_moss_509.txt`).
-   - This OTU list will be used to extract sequences from `otus_taxa.fa` for tree construction.
+   - This OTU list will be used to extract sequences from `all_taxa.fa` for tree construction.

 ### 3. Phylogenetic tree construction
-This pipeline builds phylogenetic trees of **active diazotrophs** by extracting the `select_OTU_moss_509` sequences identified after SIP–EAF filtering, aligning them, and constructing a maximum likelihood tree.
+This pipeline builds phylogenetic trees of **active OTUs** by extracting the `select_OTU_moss_509` sequences identified after filtering, aligning them, and constructing a maximum likelihood tree.
 The resulting tree can be visualized and annotated in iTOL.

 3.1. **Extract sequences**
-   - Select OTU sequences from the full fasta file using `seqkit grep`.
+   - Select OTU sequences (`select_OTU_moss_509.fa`) from the full fasta file using `seqkit grep`.

 3.2. **Align sequences**
    - Perform multiple sequence alignment with MUSCLE.

 3.3. **Construct a phylogenetic tree**
-   - Build a maximum likelihood tree with IQ-TREE using 1000 bootstrap and ALRT replicates.
+   - Construct a maximum likelihood phylogenetic tree with IQ-TREE, using 1,000 ultrafast bootstrap replicates and 1,000 approximate likelihood ratio test replicates to robustly assess branch support.

 3.4. **Visualize and annotate**
-   - Upload the tree to [iTOL](http://itol.embl.de/) and annotate with taxonomy, abundance, and custom schemes generated using `table2itol.R`.
+   - Upload the tree to [iTOL](http://itol.embl.de/) and annotate with taxonomy, EAF and ΔEAF.

 ### 4. Ranked EAF OTUs with interval pipeline
 Pipeline for ranking **active OTUs** based on their isotopic enrichment signal and confidence intervals.